-Sly Stone Reappears The House of Blues, Downtown Disney, Anaheim, CA
+Sly Stone Reappears at The House of Blues, Anaheim, CA

 John Nyboer | Jan.
 13, 2007 | FULLERTON, GARDEN GROVE, ANAHEIM